WaveBeans/wavebeans/docs/user/cli/readme.md

 unzip wavebeans-$VERSION.zip
 ```

-* To avoid providing a full path every time make an alias to WaveBeans CLI, i.e. for if you use `zsh`:
+* To avoid providing a full path every time make an alias to WaveBeans CLI, i.e. if you use `zsh`:

 ```bash
 echo "alias wavebeans=$(pwd)/wavebeans-$VERSION/bin/wavebeans" >> ~/.zshrc